Armagh county football team: The Two Brians

-Joe Kernan's Golden Era: 2002–06
+2002–2006: Joe Kernan's golden era

 Following Armagh's loss to Galway in the 2001 Championship, the County Board appointed Crossmaglen man Joe Kernan to the managerial post.Kernan instantly delivered, securing the Ulster and All-Ireland titles in his first year.

 Kernan resigned in 2007 having won one All-Ireland title and four Ulster Championships.

-2007–14
+2007–2014

 Peter McDonnell was appointed Armagh managed for the 2007–2009 seasons.
 During his time as Armagh manager, McDonnell won one Ulster SFC.
 After a disappointing 2009 campaign which resulted in Armagh being defeated by Tyrone, Peter McDonnell stepped down as Armagh manager.

 Paddy O'Rourke, from the neighbouring county of Down, replaced McDonnell as Armagh manager between 2010 and 2012.
 During this time O'Rourke won the National Football League Division 2 title.

 Paul Grimley replaced O'Rourke as Armagh manager for the 2013 and 2014 seasons.
 Grimley resigned following a one-point defeat to Donegal in the 2014 All-Ireland SFC quarter-final.

-Kieran McGeeney era: 2015–
+2015–present: Kieran McGeeney era

 Kieran McGeeney became Armagh manager in 2014, starting with NFL promotion to Division 2.
 In his first Ulster Championship, they lost to Donegal and exited the All-Ireland qualifiers in Round 2.

 Armagh were relegated to NFL Division 3 in 2016 and fell to Cavan in the Ulster SFC.
 In 2017, they narrowly missed NFL promotion but had a strong qualifier run before losing to Tyrone in the All-Ireland quarter-final.

 By 2018, Armagh returned to NFL Division 2 but exited the Ulster SFC and All-Ireland qualifiers early.
 In 2019, McGeeney secured his first Ulster SFC win as manager, beating Down, but they lost the semi-final replay to Cavan and were eliminated by Mayo in the All-Ireland qualifiers.
 His term was extended by two years.

 In 2020, Armagh beat Derry in the Ulster SFC but lost to Donegal in the semi-final.
 The 2021 NFL saw Armagh retain Division 1 status, but they exited the Ulster SFC after a heavy loss to Monaghan.
 McGeeney’s term was extended for the 2022 season.

 In 2023, Armagh were relegated from Division 1 of the National League and lost both the Ulster final and the All-Ireland Quarter Final on penalties, but McGeeney retained the backing of the county board and was reappointed for 2024.

 2024 saw promotion back to Division 1, though Armagh lost both the Division 2 final and the Ulster Final to Donegal.
 In the All-Ireland Series, they defeated Roscommon in the quarter final and Kerry in the semi-final before beating Galway in the final to secure their second All-Ireland Championship.

 In 2025, Armagh retained their Division One status with wins against Dublin, Tyrone and Derry, a draw with Mayo and a loss to Galway.